Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Probability distribution for the spatial locations

+Our proposed methodology differs to many other approaches in that, to facilitate amortised inference whereby the estimator is constructed before data have been collected, it is often necessary to define a distribution $\Omega(\cdot)$ for the spatial locations $S$.
+In this section, we investigate several properties of our methodology with respect to this distribution.

-As discussed in the main text, a GNN-based neural Bayes estimator can be applied to data collected over any set of spatial locations, and with any number of locations, $n$.
-However, Bayes estimators are generally a function of $n$, and this must be taken into account during training if we wish the estimator to generalise over a wide range of possible sample sizes.
-Here, we illustrate how our GNN-based neural Bayes estimators depend on the sample size $n$ used during the training phase.
-We train several GNN-based neural Bayes estimators (with the same set-up described in Section~\reffmain{sec:SimulationIntro}) for the Gaussian process model described in Section~\reffmain{sec:GP}: we train the estimators $\hat{\vec{\theta}}(\cdot; \vec{\gamma}^*_{\scaleto{30}{5pt}})$ and $\hat{\vec{\theta}}(\cdot; \vec{\gamma}^*_{\scaleto{1000}{5pt}})$ with spatial data sets containing exactly 30 or 1000 sampled locations, respectively, and we train the estimator $\hat{\vec{\theta}}(\cdot; \vec{\gamma}^*_{\scaleto{30:1000}{5pt}})$ with $n$ treated as a discrete uniform random variable with support between 30 and 1000 inclusive.
-Irrespective of $n$, all spatial configurations are sampled uniformly over the unit square.
+\paragraph{Variable numbers of spatial locations} As discussed in the main text, a GNN-based neural Bayes estimator can be applied to data collected over any set of spatial locations, $S$, and with any number of locations, $n$.
+However, Bayes estimators are generally a function of $n$, and this must be accounted for during training if the estimator is to generalise over a wide range of possible sample sizes.
+To illustrate this property, we train three GNN-based estimators for the Gaussian process model of Section~\reff{sec:GP} with different distributions for $S$.
+We train the first and second estimators with data sets containing exactly $30$ or $1000$ sampled locations, respectively, and we train the third estimator with $n$ treated as a discrete uniform random variable with support between 30 and 1000 inclusive, so that it is trained with a range of sample sizes.
+Irrespective of $n$, the spatial locations are sampled from a uniform binomial point process \citep[pg.~59]{Illian_2008_point_patterns}, which simply consists of $n$ points randomly scattered in the unit square; we denote this point process by $\text{UBPP}(n)$.
+Note that here we adopt a uniform binomial point process so that we can specify the exact number $n$ of spatial locations in each realisation (many point processes, e.g., the Matérn cluster process, only allow one to specify the expected number of spatial locations in each realisation).